jy9387/BSCP/README.md

 3. Inference: please see exp_animal.m

-More technical details please refer to our paper.
+For more technical details please refer to our paper.

 If you find bugs or have questions, please contact me.
 Glad to hear from you.